'We owed Man Utd one' - Newcastle on a mission

 "Newcastle have been cheered on by a very passionate crowd and they deserved to win," he said.

-"Losing a cup final hurts but they've turned up, worked their socks off and said 'we're not being beaten today'.
+"Losing a cup final hurts but they've turned up, worked their socks off and said 'we're not being beaten'.

 "Newcastle were excellent.
 We've seen a glimpse this season of what it would be like, should Champions League football return here.